gnolang/gno/docs/proof-of-contribution.md

 The consensus algorithm used to secure and distribute the gno.land chain.

+## Main Concepts

+- Many details are yet to be defined, but here are the main ideas:
+- The validator set is determined by a DAO acting as an authority, similar to a Proof-of-Authority (PoA) system.
+However, in this case, the authority is a DAO called `worxDAO`.
+- The `worxDAO` utilizes the evaluation DAO to distribute `^worx` tokens, elect new members, and assign membership levels.
+- The entire DAO and governance functionalities are managed through smart contracts.
+- The chain monitors contract changes, such as the `valset`, to configure `Tendermint2` accordingly.
+- There is no staking mechanism involved in the consensus process.
+- Similar to Proof-of-Stake (PoS), chain fees are intended to be distributed.
+  However, instead of going to stakers, they will be distributed among contributors and validators.
+- To ensure efficient distribution, the chain will accumulate all the chain fees in a contract-managed bucket.

 ## High-level schema

             ____                   ____         ____                    __       _ __          __  _